delaneyj/datastar/site/static/md/guide/going_deeper.md

 <button data-on-click="foo.value = ''"></button>
 ```

-In the example above, Datastar converts `foo.value` to `ctx.signals.foo.value`, and then evaluates the expression in a sandboxed context.
+Behind the scenes, Datastar converts `foo.value` to `ctx.signals.foo.value`, and then evaluates the expression in a sandboxed context.
 This means that JavaScript can be used in Datastar expressions.

 ```html
 <button data-on-click="foo.value = foo.value.toUpperCase()"></button>